Use these quick links to explore this page:

-The burrowing carnivorous mite Sarcoptes scabiei is responsible for causing Sarcoptic mange.
+The burrowing carnivorous mite Sarcoptes Scabiei is responsible for causing Sarcoptic Mange.
 It is sometimes known as the scabies mite or the itch mite.
-The microscopic parasites tunnel through the skin, causes what is considered to be the itchiest type of mange.

 - Zoonotic – highly contagious to people & other pets

 - Fast, mobile & invasive.
 Penetrates in 25–30 minutes